EconTalk

 EconTalk is a weekly economics podcast hosted by Russ Roberts.
 Roberts, formerly an economics professor at George Mason University, is a research fellow at Stanford University's Hoover Institution.
 On the podcast, Roberts typically interviews a single guest—often professional economists—on topics in economics.
 The podcast is hosted by the Library of Economics and Liberty, an online library sponsored by Liberty Fund.
-On EconTalk Roberts has interviewed more than a dozen Nobel Prize laureates including Nobel Prize in Economics recipients Ronald Coase, Milton Friedman, Gary Becker, and Joseph Stiglitz as well as Nobel Prize in Physics recipient Robert Laughlin.
+On EconTalk Roberts has interviewed more than a dozen Nobel laureates including Nobel Prize in Economics recipients Ronald Coase, Milton Friedman, Gary Becker, and Joseph Stiglitz as well as Nobel Prize in Physics recipient Robert Laughlin.

 History

 The first EconTalk podcast was released in March 2006.

 Roberts interviewed Milton Friedman on EconTalk just a few months before Friedman's death in November 2006.
 When Roberts was asked in 2015 to pick his most interesting episode, he mentioned two podcasts and included the Friedman interview he had conducted almost a decade earlier.

 EconTalk was awarded second place in 2006 and 2007 in the Weblog Awards, followed by 1st place in 2008.

 By 2016, Roberts had recorded over 500 podcast episodes, and each week's new installment was downloaded by approximately 80,000 listeners.